 4. Is not a recommendation or sponsorship for or a promotion of the person who possesses the certificate of second chance when applying for an occupational license, employment or housing.

-L. If the court does not issue an order that includes a certificate of second chance when the person's conviction is set aside, the person may apply to the court for a certificate of second chance after meeting the requirements prescribed in subsection K of this section.
+N. If the court does not issue an order that includes a certificate of second chance when the person's conviction is set aside, the person, unless otherwise precluded by this section, may apply to the court for a certificate of second chance after meeting the requirements prescribed in subsection K of this section.
 If a victim has made a request for postconviction notice, the attorney for the state shall provide the victim with notice of the person's application for a certificate of second chance and the victim's rights under this section.